nicolleharding/Elna-Vedic-Astrology/README.md

   - Button attribute not allowed, need to fix to make button clickable.

 **Index Page : Section**
+  - Image size of Elna image is too large and causing performance issues.

 **FAQs Page : Section**